bwillett2003/festival-manager-fe/README.md

 ## Technologies Used
 - React: JavaScript library for building the user interface.
 - React Router: Used for handling navigation and routing within the application.
+- Cypress: for end-to-end testing to ensure the functionality of user interactions, routing, and API integration.

 ## Contributors